-For many people I’ve met, the answer to that question was very easy and usually along the lines of:
+For many people I’ve met, the answer to that question was straightforward and usually along the lines of:

 Cute and perhaps idealistic.
 But where’s the reality?

-The article is full of general advice and examples of businesses which succeeded in their quest.
+Most articles are full of general advice and examples of businesses that succeeded in their quest.
 And it is easy to think that you could do that too.
-Of course you can, who’s there to say you can’t?
+Of course, you can; who’s there to say you can’t?

 And even so, I agree in many parts; starting a business is a race of time.
-You need motivation and a lot of energy, but without products or services, resources and enough money, you won’t make it.
+It would be best to have the motivation and energy, but without products or services, resources, and enough money, you won’t make it.

 If you don’t have any money, how are you going to survive?
-If you don’t have any resources, services or products, what are you going to sell to make money?
+If you don’t have any resources, services, or products, what will you do to sell or make money?
 If you don’t have the right motivation, how will you keep going?

-With that in mind the answers to our questions become much easier.
-If you have great products or services and lots of motivation you’ll need less time/money.
-If you have lots of motivation and lots of time/money, you can create your products and services as you go along.
-If you have lots of time/money and great products and services you’ll need less motivation.
+With that in mind, the answers to our questions become much more manageable.
+If you have great products or services and lots of motivation, you’ll need less time/money.
+If you have lots of inspiration and lots of time/money, you can create your products and services as you go along.
+If you have lots of time/money and excellent products and services, you’ll need less motivation.

-If your money allows you to keep going for six months and you need to spend most of your time developing your products or services, you’ll have less time developing your customers and the other way around.
-Of course motivation is a major driving force and can speed things up immensely.
-However if you run out of money your time is over.
+If your money allows you to keep going for six months and you need to spend most of your time developing your products or services, you’ll have less time acquiring your customers and the other way around.
+Of course, motivation is a major driving force and can speed things up immensely.
+However, if you run out of money, your time is over.

-So let’s assume you are highly motivated, but you have a limited amount of time/money (probably the most common situation) and you’ll need good services or products for your customers.
+So let’s assume you are highly motivated.
+Still, you have a limited amount of time/money (probably the most common situation), and you’ll need good services or products for your customers.
 That’ll give you the time to set up the business and to find customers.
-If you don’t have the right products or services you’ll need more time/money to establish that.
+If you don’t have the right products or services, you’ll need more time/money to establish that.

 Are you good enough?

 Another way is to find out what you’re already good at.
-The reason you’re good at it is because you have been doing it successfully for quite a while and constantly improved your skill.
-So why not start your business in something you’re really good at?
+You’re good at it because you have been doing it successfully for quite a while and constantly improve your skill.
+So why not start your business in something you’re good at?